eltimster/eacl2017-easl/Submission.md

 ---
 layout: page
-title: "Submission"
+title: "Submissions"
 description: ""
 group: navigation
 ---
 {% include JB/setup %}

-### Submission
+### Submissions

-We invite submissions of extended abstracts/short papers describing recent work, thoughts, or best practices on one or more of the topics of interest (up to 4 pages).
+We invite submissions of extended abstracts/short papers describing recent work, thoughts, or best practices on one or more of the topics of interest (up to 4 pages + references).
 All submissions will be reviewed using a simple blind process by at least three programm committee members and will be assessed based on their relevance, potential to create constructive discussion, and clarity of writing.
 The submissions must be formatted in compliance with the style sheet